kfmResearch-NumericsTeam/CMM_Usermat/README.md

 Implementation of the Cracked Membrane Model (CMM) in ANSYS Mechanical APDL as a User defined Material (Usermat) for nonlinear finite element analysis of reinforced concrete shells.

 ## Installation
-There will be a link for installation instructions.
-Please contact weber@ibk.baug.ethz.ch
+For the Installation of the CMM_Usermat please contact weber@ibk.baug.ethz.ch.

 ## Getting Started
-There will be a link the "Getting Started" instructions (tutorials and examples).
+Follow the "Getting Started" instructions (tutorials and examples) - A link will follow.

 ## Questions and Feedback
-For questions and feedback , have a look at the compas_tna category of the COMPAS forum.
+For questions and feedback please contact weber@ibk.baug.ethz.ch.

 ## Issues
 If you run into problems, please file an issue on the issue tracker.
 If we don't know it is broken, we can't fix it...